t3-oss/create-t3-app/www/src/pages/en/usage/first-steps.md

 6. Click "Add Redirect" and type in `http://localhost:3000/api/auth/callback/discord`.
    - For production deployment, follow the previous steps to create another Discord Application, but this time replace `http://localhost:3000` with the URL that you are deploying to.
 7. Save Changes.
-8. Set the `AUTH_SECRET` in `.env`.
-In development any string will work, for production see the note in `.env` on generating a secure secret.

 You should now be able to log in.